Easy Homemade Burrito Bowl is a simplified version of Chipotle's Burrito Bowls. Save time and money with this vibrant, fresh, and fabulous recipe!

 - 1-1/2 cups cups cherry tomatoes, halved

-- 1-1/2 cups sweet corn kernels (fresh or frozen-then-thawed)
+- 1-1/2 cups sweet corn kernels, fresh or frozen-then-thawed

-- 4oz freshly shredded Monterey Jack cheese
+- 4 oz freshly shredded Monterey Jack cheese

-- 1 small head romaine lettuce, sliced
+- 1 small head romaine lettuce, chopped

 - 1 Tablespoon chili powder